theadultnoble/theadultnoble/README.md

 A developer and technical content author
 ----------------------------------------

-I am a skilled JavaScript developer and front-end engineer with a passion for building optimized native and cross-platform mobile software solutions.
+I am a skilled JavaScript developer and front-end engineer focused on building optimized native and cross-platform mobile software solutions.
 As a competent developer, I have a proven track record of building high-quality software solutions that exceed client expectations.
 I am well-versed in the latest JavaScript frameworks and stay up-to-date with emerging trends in the field which keeps me relvant as a developer.
 In addition to my technical skills, I document my experiences and lessons by writing technical articles that aim to simplify the complexities around software engineering topics.

 * ✉️  You can contact me at [okafornoble202@gmail.com](mailto:okafornoble202@gmail.com)
 * 🤝  I'm open to collaborating on Open Source React Native projects